 With so many animals, birds, and insects living side by side with 40 million Californians, problematic encounters are bound to happen between humans and wildlife populations.
 The following is the definitive list of the 10 most dangerous animals in the great state of California:

 Despite their vicious portrayal in Hollywood movies, shark attacks, particularly in California, are incredibly rare.
 In fact, the last reported shark attack in California was all the way back in 2012 when a surfer was bitten by a Great White.
 The victim, Francisco Solorio, died shortly after being bitten in his upper torso.
 Considering how sharks almost exclusively attack surfers and body boarders, mistaking them for seals, sharks are certainly frightening to behold.
-But the actual threat of an attack remains little more than Hollywood fear mongering.
+But, in reality, the actual threat of an attack remains little more than Hollywood fear mongering.

 #9 Black Bears

 While black bear attacks are even more rare than that of sharks, the furry mammals get the higher spot solely due to the better odds of encountering one in California.
 Thanks in part to California’s changing climate and endless seasons of forest fires, black bears are more frequently on the move in search of shelter and food.
 So, if you’re hiking out in one of California’s astounding national parks, be wary of bumping into any black bears.
-They may seem cute and cuddly from afar.
-But when you see on crashing through the tree line, claws thrashing and teeth bared, you better hope you know what to do to protect yourself.
+They may seem cute and cuddly from afar, but when you see one crashing through the tree line, claws thrashing and teeth bared, you better hope you know what to do to protect yourself.

 #8 Mountain Lions